Can’t We All Just Get Along? Apparently Google, Microsoft and Yahoo Can!

 AdWords Landing Page Quality Update

 The Inside AdWords Blog makes an announcement today that another update is coming in relation to the quality of advertiser’s landing pages.
 Two changes will take place in how AdWords evaluates landing page quality.
-The first involves incorporating landing page quality into the Quality Score for your contextually-targeted ads, using the same evaluation process as they do for ads showing on Google and the search network.
-The second involves improving the algorithm for evaluating landing page quality and incorporating landing page content retrieved by the AdWords system.
+The first involves incorporating landing page quality into the Quality Score for your contextually-targeted ads and the second involves improving the algorithm for evaluating landing page quality and incorporating landing page content retrieved by the AdWords system.

 SEO – One Time Fix or Continuing Strategy?

 SEO, short for search engine optimization is the act of optimizing web pages so that they position well in the organic search results for related keyword phrases.
-Hopefully the effort drives traffic and increases conversions in the process.
 Part art, part science, part common sense, SEO has become a necessary ingredient for web sites if they are going to capitalize on the 70 – 80 percent of searchers who click on organic search listings.
 Is SEO a one time fix – something that can applied to web pages once and then leave them be or is it more of an ongoing practice?

 The Difference Between Tactical and Strategic SEO